bkzk/cisco-email-filters/pdf/pdfhunter.md

 }
 ```

-It's simple to read but has some limitation.
+It's simple to read but has some limitations.
 First, PDF supports Names Object with hexadecimal or literal characters.
 This condition operates only on literal characters.
-Hopefully Names are case-sensitive so we need to cover only one set of characters.
-Second, it evaluates to true on first match what does not give us a full visibility in logs.
+Hopefully, Names are case-sensitive so we need to cover only one set of characters in hex.
+Second, it evaluates to true on the first match which does not give us full visibility in logs.

-The sample below may includes other keywords but the rule stops at first match:
+The sample file that triggers a below log entry might include other keywords but the rule stops at the first match:

 ```
 Info: MID 140173 Custom Log Entry: MF-PDFSuspKeys: 'sample1-6a06f.pdf, /OpenAction' string found!